Commercial Weight-loss Products and Programs

 How does it work?

-Concerns: Evidence is mixed for Nutrisystem’s claim that low-GI foods are better for weight-loss.
+Evidence is mixed for Nutrisystem’s claim that low-GI foods are better for weight-loss.
 Some research finds a small weight-loss advantage for low-GI diets over high-GI ones, but other studies find no difference.
-Whether or not a low-GI diet is “better” for weight-loss, Nutrisystem’s meal programs are low in calories and are designed to meet national nutrition guidelines; so, this should be a healthy way to lose weight.
+Whether or not a low-GI diet is “better” for weight-loss, Nutrisystem’s meal programs are low in calories and are designed to meet national nutrition guidelines.
+So, this should be a healthy way to lose weight.

 Another concern is that participants using pre-packaged meals do not necessarily learn good nutrition, which makes maintaining weight-loss difficult once they return to buying food on their own.
 In 2011, Nutrisystem began to address this with “transition and maintenance” plans that reduce the number of pre-packaged foods and increase the focus on preparing and choosing healthy meals in the proper portions.
-Counselors are also available throughout the program and during transition and maintenance to educate about good eating habits during program and on your own.
+Counselors are also available throughout the program and during transition and maintenance to educate about good eating habits.

 How does it work?